-Quick note: There may be chances that I might miss few amazing value investing books in this post.
-This can be either because I’ve never read that book or just because it might not be so popular with respect to Indian stock market.
-Nevertheless, if I missed any best value investing book that you think is worth mentioning for the readers, please recommend below in the comment box.
+Quick note: There may be chances that I might miss a few amazing value investing books in this post.
+This can be either because I’ve never read that book or just because it might not be so popular with respect to the Indian Stock market.
+Nevertheless, if I missed any best value investing book that you think is worth mentioning for the readers, please recommend it below in the comment box.

 7 Best Value Investing Books That You Cannot Afford to Miss

 Here is the list of the best value investing books worth reading for stock market investors.